Code-Institute-Submissions/Applivet.it/README.md

 ### Acknowledgements
-The several hover effects, the JavaScript scroll-down effect and many others hints were inspired by (https://www.w3schools.com/)
+The several hover effects, the JavaScript scroll-down effect and many others hints (including the polygons) were inspired and learned by (https://www.w3schools.com/)
 Icons for contact are from (https://fontawesome.com) Font style is from (https://fonts.google.com)